 What To Do If You Capsize, Swamp, or Fall Overboard

-- If you made the mistake of not wearing a lifejacket or PFD, find one and put it on.
+- If you made the mistake of not wearing a life jacket, find one and put it on.
 If you can’t put it on, hold onto it.
 Have your passengers do the same.

-- If your pleasure craft remains afloat, try to reboard or climb onto it in order to get as much of your body out of the cold water as possible.
-Treading water will cause you to lose body heat faster, so try to use the pleasure craft for support.
+- If your paddlecraft is still floating, try to reboard or climb onto it.
+Get as much of your body out of the cold water as possible.
+You lose body heat and energy by treading water, so try to use the boat or board for support.